 Current Canadian guidelines for prevention and management of CVD and dyslipidemia do not specifically address men receiving ADT.
-The Canadian Cardiovascular Harmonized National Guidelines Endeavour (C-CHANGE) for prevention and management of cardiovascular disease is aimed at identifying and managing patients who are at risk for developing CVD, including those with or at risk for diabetes and dyslipidemia (61).
-Hence, a reasonable approach to the management of men on ADT is to adopt these guidelines for both a screening and management strategy.
+The Canadian Cardiovascular Harmonized National Guidelines Endeavour (C-CHANGE) for prevention and management of CVD is aimed at identifying and managing patients who are at risk for developing CVD, including those with or at risk for diabetes and dyslipidemia.61 Hence, a reasonable approach to the management of men on ADT is to adopt these guidelines for both a screening and management strategy.
 Accordingly, men should be encouraged to moderate their caloric intake and adapt healthy dietary patterns to decrease their risk of CVD.
-Smoking cessation should be strongly encouraged and blood pressure should be regulated to a target level of <130/80.
-Diabetes screening with a fasting plasma glucose level, hemoglobin A1c or oral glucose tolerance test should be performed at the time of ADT initiation, as well as 6 months and 12 months following initiation of treatment.
-Baseline lipid profiles (triglycerides, LDL cholesterol, HDL cholesterol and total cholesterol) should be obtained at the start of ADT and monitored throughout treatment duration.
-Management of dyslipidemia and lipid targets should be carried out according to 2021 Canadian Cardiovascular Society Guidelines for the Management of Dyslipidemia for the Prevention of Cardiovascular Disease in the Adult [62].
-For patients at high risk for CVD, referral to cardiology or cardio-oncology should be made for further assessment of risk event profile.
+Smoking cessation should be strongly encouraged, and blood pressure should be regulated to a target level of <130/80.
+Diabetes screening with a fasting plasma glucose level, hemoglobin A1c, or oral glucose tolerance test should be performed at the time of ADT initiation, and at 6-12-month intervals following initiation of treatment.
+Baseline lipid profiles (triglycerides, LDL cholesterol, HDL cholesterol, and total cholesterol) should be obtained at the start of ADT and monitored throughout treatment duration.
+Management of dyslipidemia and lipid targets should be carried out according to 2021 Canadian Cardiovascular Society guidelines for the management of dyslipidemia for the prevention of cardiovascular disease in the adult.62 For patients at high risk for CVD, referral to cardiology or cardio-oncology should be considered for further assessment of risk event profile.

-Pharmacological therapy should be considered as per current best practice in high-risk individuals according to the C-CHANGE guidelines.
-This includes statins, aspirin, angiotensin converting enzyme inhibitors for primary and secondary prevention.
-The effect of these interventions in reducing cardiovascular morbidity in men with PC receiving ADT requires further validation with randomized prospective trials, such as RADICALS-PC as described earlier.
+Pharmacological therapy should be considered as per current best practice in high-risk individuals according to the C-CHANGE guidelines.61 This includes statins, aspirin, and angiotensin-converting enzyme inhibitors for primary and secondary prevention.
+The effect of these interventions in reducing cardiovascular morbidity in men with PCa receiving ADT requires further validation with randomized, prospective trials, such as RADICAL-PC, as described earlier.

-It is evident that exercise has multiple beneficial effects in PC patients receiving ADT.
-Specifically, muscle loss and the resultant decline in lean body mass may be prevented with resistance training (63) (64) (65).
-A prospective study found significant improvements in lean mass, appendicular skeletal muscle mass, muscle strength and physical function in men undergoing 3 or 6 months of supervised resistance-based multimodal training (66).
-Other benefits of exercise include decreases in BMI, fat mass and glucose levels, as well as improvements in lipid profiles and insulin sensitivity (43) (63).
-In addition to improving metabolic indices and body composition, exercise therapy may ameliorate cardiovascular outcomes.
-For example, a 3 to 6 month supervised exercise program consisting of resistance and aerobic training in men receiving ADT improves peak oxygen consumption and a 400 meter walk test (67) (68).
-Other authors have demonstrated an improvement in endothelial function in men on long term ADT in response to supervised exercise and dietary intervention (69).
+It is evident that exercise has multiple beneficial effects in PCa patients receiving ADT.
+Specifically, muscle loss and the resultant decline in lean body mass may be prevented with resistance training.
+63-65 A prospective study found significant improvements in lean mass, appendicular skeletal muscle mass, muscle strength, and physical function in men undergoing three or six months of supervised, resistance-based, multimodal training.
+66 Other benefits of exercise include decreases in BMI, fat mass and glucose levels, as well as improvements in lipid profiles and insulin sensitivity. ^{43,63} In addition to improving metabolic indices and body composition, exercise therapy may ameliorate cardiovascular outcomes.
+For example, a 3-6-month supervised exercise program consisting of resistance and aerobic training in men receiving ADT improves peak oxygen consumption and a 400-meter walk test. ^{67,68} Other authors have demonstrated an improvement in endothelial function in men on long-term ADT in response to supervised exercise and dietary intervention.
+69